Skip to main content

 Continuation of subject: NCEA Level 3.

-Business Studies – Form 6 (AS):
+Business Studies – Form 6 (AS)

 Prerequisites: None, although studying Form 5 Business Studies is considered advantageous to students who wish to study this subject, as is having good English language skills.
 Students who studied NCEA subjects in Form 5 must have approval from the Associate Headmaster – Academic.

-aim of this course is to enable students to:
+Course description/aims: The aim of this course is to enable students to:

 • Understand and appreciate the nature and scope of business, and its role in society